lindeas/jilo-web/README.md

 - php support in the web server (deb: php-fpm | libapache2-mod-php)

 - pdo and pdo_sqlite support in php (deb: php-db, php-sqlite3) uncomment in php.ini: ;extension=pdo_sqlite

+## config

+- edit jilo-web.conf.php and set all the variables correctly

+- "database" is the sqlite db file for jilo-web itself, create it with `cat jilo-web.schema | sqlite3 jilo-web.db`

+- "jilo_database" is the sqlite db file for jilo, with data from the Jitsi logs